Finding a Mentor — and Being One

 A mentor's time is valuable — they're on flat rate too, and every minute they spend teaching you is a minute they're not flagging.
 Earn the investment:

 - Apply what they teach you.
 Nothing kills a mentoring relationship faster than teaching someone the same lesson three times.
-When Ray told me something, I wrote it in a notebook I kept in my toolbox.
-I still have that notebook.
+Many successful techs keep a notebook in their toolbox for exactly this — writing down what a mentor teaches them so it sticks.

 - Show improvement.
 After a mentor helps you with a diagnostic approach, use that approach on the next similar job and tell them the result.
 "That trick you showed me on the EcoBoost misfire — I used it on a Focus today and found it in 20 minutes."
 That's the payoff that keeps a mentor engaged.